Leonel-web-byte/Healthcare-Denials-Analysis-RCM-Insights/README.md

   Project Goals
 </h1>
 The goal of this project is to provide actionable insights into denial trends by payer, department, and denial category, while highlighting financial impact of denials.
+## Business Questions Answered:
+-	Where are we losing money?
+-	Where are we making mistakes?
+-	Where should we spend recovery resources for best ROI?
+-	Which denial reasons are most frequent and financial impact of them?